Delver

 - 0 % negative mentions

-The humor in the game is generally well-received, with players appreciating its cleverness, charming art style, and amusing random elements, such as quirky character interactions and unexpected item drops.
-However, some reviewers note that the repetitive gameplay can diminish the initial humor over time, leading to a less engaging experience after extended play.
-Overall, while the game offers a lighthearted and funny atmosphere, its lack of unlockables may contribute to a sense of monotony.
+The humor in the game is generally well-received, with players appreciating its cleverness, charming art style, and amusing physics, which contribute to a lighthearted experience.
+However, some reviewers note that the repetitive nature of gameplay can diminish the initial humor over time, suggesting that the lack of unlockables leads to a sense of monotony.
+Overall, while the game starts off funny and engaging, its humor may wane with extended play.

-“If you're looking for a randomly generated roguelike dungeon crawler that's more about getting lost and laughing your way through, Delver is your ticket to pixelated mayhem.”
+“If you're looking for a random-gen roguelike dungeon crawler that's more about getting lost and laughing your way through, Delver is your ticket to pixelated mayhem.”

 “Oh, and bats and caterpillars seem to drop hilariously large heavy items such as a mace or a complete set of mail armor.”